 • You can protect your endocrine system and hormone levels

-The very first piece of advice we give our patients about hormones, whether they visit us in New York for man boob treatment or another procedure, is don’t mess with them!
+The very first piece of advice we give our patients about hormones, whether they visit us for man boob treatment or another procedure, is don’t mess with them!
 The endocrine system is called a system for a reason: the body parts involved and the hormones they produce work together in a delicate, finely-tuned dance to keep you healthy.
 If you suspect something might be amiss, visit your primary care doctor and discuss whether a referral to an endocrinologist might be in order.

 Other steps you can take to support normal hormone production are the same strategies you should be pursuing for general health: watch your diet and get plenty of exercise.